abdul-1432/Data-Structures-and-Algorithms-Practice/README.md

 **Problem:**

-Write a function to generate the Fibonacci series up to a given number of terms.
+Write a function to generate the Fibonacci series for a given number of terms.

 **Sample Input:**